 Checklist of questions to ask your potential Software Development Partner

 - How do you work?
-Tell me more about your process/approach of creating the application.
+Tell me more about your process/approach to creating an application.
 (Tip: Get a big picture of the approach.)

 - How do we communicate during a project to know the PPP (progress, plans, problems)?
-(Tip: There must be a mechanism/procedure that ensures you know what’s going in the project.
-You must be updated at least on a two-week basis.
+(Tip: There must be a mechanism/procedure that ensures you know what’s happening in the project.
+You must be updated at least on a bi-week basis.
 You NEED to know when things go wrong.
 Dig deeper using the next question.)

-- How do you try to deliver the product that will match our and market’s expectations?
+- How do you try to deliver the product that will match our and our markets expectations?
 (Tip: See how they work on figuring out what you really need.)

 - What collaboration tools do you use during the project?
 (Tip: Tools are not that important; however, it’s great if they use something other than email to communicate fast and collaborate in a group (you + them + anyone interested in the project)).